-To get a clearer picture of remote workers and their habits, TSheets conducted two surveys: One for remote employees and one for employers who have remote workers on their team.* In addition to asking how remote employees spend their time on the clock, we asked about productivity, performance, and perceptions.
+To get a clearer picture of remote workers and their habits, TSheets followed up a 2018 survey of remote employees with a 2019 survey of remote workers and their employers.* In addition to asking how remote employees spend their time on the clock, we asked about productivity, performance, and perceptions.

 ‘Working from home’ might mean ‘walking the dog’